usithadev/firstwx/README.md

 cmake --build .
 ```

-Now you can run the UTerm.exe in the build folder. :)
+Now you can run the FirstWX.exe in the build folder. :)

 Just made this repo public for fun.